Heart Gear: Manga

 Written and illustrated by Tsuyoshi Takaki, the series began bi-weekly serialization on Shueisha's Shōnen Jump+ manga website on April 3, 2019.
-The series' first tankōbon (bound) volume was released on July 4, 2019.
 In May 2020, the series was put hiatus due to the health of the author.
 The series returned from its two-year long hiatus in August 2022, before beginning another in December 2022.
-As of August 2022, the series' individual chapters have been collected into four tankōbon (bound) volumes.
+It resumed publication in January 2024.
+The series ended serialization on June 26, 2024.
+The series' first tankōbon (bound) volume was released on July 4, 2019, while the seven and last volume was released on August 2, 2024.

 In April 2019, Shueisha began publishing the series in English via their Manga Plus service, with chapters releasing simultaneously with their Japanese release.
 At New York Comic Con 2022, Viz Media announced that they licensed the series for English publication.
 The series is also licensed in France by Ki-oon.

-Volume list
+Volumes

 Other

 Chrome, one of the series' main protagonists, is featured in the video game Captain Velvet Meteor: The Jump+ Dimensions.